MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 Now you'll edit the **Approvals kit** custom connector present inside Business Approval solution.

+1. Under the **General** tab, modify the following:

+    - Specify that the **Host** is the host name of your dataverse instance.
+For example contoso.crm.dynamics.com

 1. Under the **Security** tab, modify the following:

     - Select Authentication type as **OAuth 2.0**.
+    - Enter the Client ID
-    - Enter the Client ID, Secret noted in previous section.
+    - Enter the Secret noted in previous section.
     - Specify the environment URL under Resource URL section.
+This Resource url contains the link to your environment.
+This is in format https://yourenv.crm[x].dynamics.com where [x] is optional depending on your region

 1. Copy the Redirect URL